vsego/misc/README.md

 * `knuth-puzzle.py` -- A program that (usually :-)) solves [Knuth's puzzle](https://twitter.com/nhigham/status/752947988977311744).

+* `lock.py` -- A programmatic solution for a lock problem.

 * `match_brackets.py` -- A simple module to tackle a problem of checking if the brackets in an expression match.

 * `mhmt.py` -- A crude solver for [Move Here Move There](https://www.newgrounds.com/portal/view/718498).